-1. Don’t shoot the video in your worship center; It’s where your people already are!
-If you’re going to have some one stand and simply READ the announcements from the pulpit on video, it’s no different than having that same person come up and do it live and you’re wasting valuable time shooting and editing…
+1. Don’t shoot the video in your worship center; It’s where your people already are.
+If you’re going to have some one stand and simply READ the announcements from the pulpit on video, it’s no different than having that same person come up and do it live and you’re wasting valuable time shooting and editing… (Don’t just move a talking head from the stage to the screen; make it matter)

 2. Don’t let your high-schoolers do your main service announcements.
 If you have a group of teens that enjoy doing it, let them go crazy with their own age group.
 My intent for this rule is not to squash their zeal or energy, but to always be mindful of the first time visitor; Your announcements don’t have to look like the evening news, but they should look a little better than what most teens are capable of.